godot-go/godot-go/README.md

 ### Building Godot-Go

 In order for godot-go to work correctly, you must make sure the godot_headers are in sync between your godot binary and godot-go.
-Development is built and tested off of Godot 4 stable [snapshot](https://downloads.tuxfamily.org/godotengine/4.0).
+Development is built and tested off of [Godot 4.1 stable](https://downloads.tuxfamily.org/godotengine/4.1/).
+There are breaking changes from the Godot 4.0 GDExtension interface.
+Please make sure to run godot-go against Godot 4.1+.

     # exports the latest gdextension_interface.h and extension_api.json from the godot binary